 Oh yes, if you’re going to gather names from directory enquiries, don’t expect the quality to be great.
 If you are targeting senior decision-makers, try cleaning the list first to acquire names.
 There’s nothing worse than trying to hold a peer to peer conversation with someone when you are calling them Mr/Miss because you don’t know their first name!

 Factor data cleansing into your prep time, there’s nothing worse than saying you’re going to spend twenty hours purely prospecting to generate interest in your next product launch/seminar when in actual fact you need to spend fifteen hours cleansing names.

 Having something to help you focus on the message you are going to deliver to prospects is critical to the success of your telemarketing call.
 Even if you have to script your opening statements this will help you ensure you don’t beat around the bush and that you have something succinct and sexy to say.
 If you don’t have something to say that covers the “what’s in it for me” concern then save your breath and don’t say it.

 3. Find yourself a desk where you can gain focus.

-It’s often difficult to find a quiet and undisturbed environment to make calls, particularly if you work in a buzzy open plan office.
+It’s often difficult to find a quiet and undisturbed environment to make calls, particularly if you work in a buzzy open-plan office.
 So, if you happen to be sitting across from other people, use this to your advantage.
-Listen to the language they use and the responses they get, learning from others can help toward your self development.
+Listen to the language they use and the responses they get, learning from others can help your self-development.
 Remember to turn your mobile off or on silent.

 Let others know when you plan to make calls and when you would prefer not to be interrupted (except for urgent calls from clients etc).